What to Do if You're Feeling Homesick in Mind

 Your university will have support services available to help you out if you're feeling down.
 They will have lots of experience in helping students who have felt the same way, and have loads of ways to support you if you're missing home.

 Remember, although change can be daunting it also allows us the chance to grow and develop as individuals and to gain new experiences.
-It can take time to settle in, but in time your new environment will feel like home too.
+It can take time to settle in, but in time your new environment will eventually feel like home too.